JeroenBL/jeroenbl.github.io/_posts/2024-01-03-templates-quickStart.md

 2. Right click to open the context menu.
 3. Click on `ConnectorGenerator -> Create new HelloID connector project scaffolding`.
 4. Select the connector type `HelloWorldExample`.
-5. Browse to the location where you want the files to be created and press `enter`
+5. Browse to the location where you want the files to be created and press `enter`.

 ![newHelloWorldExample](https://raw.githubusercontent.com/JeroenBL/jeroenbl.github.io/master/_posts/assets/20240103-templates-quickStart/newHelloWorldExample.gif)